Christian de Graaff

-Christian de Graaff (born late 1950s and died on 09 November 2025) was the Minister of Agriculture of Botswana from 2011 to 2015 and was Member of Parliament for the Ghanzi South from 2007–2014.
+Christian de Graaff (1953—9 November 2025) was the Minister of Agriculture of Botswana from 2011 to 2015 and was Member of Parliament for the Ghanzi South from 2007–2014.

 He was an ethnic Afrikaner from Ghanzi, which has historically had a large Boer population.

+De Graaff died on 9 November 2025 following a suspected suicide attempt the previous month.